integralfx/MemTestHelper/DDR4 OC Guide.md

    Note that having RTLs and IOLs within those ranges doesn't mean you're stable.
    * If you're on Ryzen 3000 or 5000, make sure that the Infinity Fabric frequency (FCLK) is set to half your effective DRAM frequency.
 5. Run a memory tester of your choice.
    * Windows will use ~2000MB so make sure to account for that when entering the amount of RAM to test, if the test has manual input.
-I have 16GB of RAM and usually test 14000MB.
+I have 16 GB of RAM and usually test 14000MB.
    * Minimum recommended coverage/runtime:
      * MemTestHelper (HCI MemTest): 200% per thread.
      * Karhu RAMTest: 5000%.
        * In the advanced tab, make sure CPU cache is set to enabled.
 This will speed up testing by ~20%.
        * Testing for 6400% coverage and a 1 hour duration has an error cover rate of 99,41% and 98,43%, respectively ([Source - FAQ section](https://www.karhusoftware.com/ramtest/)).
      * TM5 anta777 Extreme: 3 cycles.
        * Runtime varies with density.
-For 16GB RAM, it usually takes between 1.5-2 hours.
-If you run 32GB RAM you can set the 12th row of the config (Time (%)) to half and you'll get roughly the same runtime as 16GB.
+For 16 GB RAM, it usually takes between 1.5-2 hours.
+If you run 32 GB RAM you can set the 12th row of the config (Time (%)) to half and you'll get roughly the same runtime as 16 GB.
      * OCCT Memory: 30 minutes each for SSE and AVX.
 6. If you crash/freeze/BSOD or get an error, drop the DRAM frequency by a notch and test again.
 7. Save your overclock profile in your UEFI.